Francisco de Toledo: Other measures

-He worked hard to convert the Indigenous and provide them with religious training.
-He tried to adapt the political and social structures of the Incas to life in the viceroyalty.
-He also used the old system of mita, which had been a form of corvée labour under the Incas, as a form of forced native labor.
-Under his reforms of the mita, no more than one seventh of the male population of a village could be conscripted, they could not be forced to work far from their native villages, and they were entitled to compensation for their labor.
-These reforms later were called the Toledo Reforms.

 Toledo assigned Pedro Sarmiento de Gamboa the task of writing a chronicle of prehispanic times in Peru by compiling information given by some of the older survivors from that time.
 Sarmiento's work is considered an invaluable source of information for that period.
 Toledo sent the account to the King, in hopes that a museum would be founded.

 He established the Inquisition in Peru in 1570.
 Jerónimo Luis de Cabrera founded the city of Córdoba (in modern-day Argentina) on July 6, 1573.
 Tarija and Cochabamba (both in modern Bolivia) were founded in 1574.

 In 1574, Toledo accompanied a military expedition to the Chaco region in what is now southeastern Bolivia to repress the Eastern Bolivian Guaraní people who the Inca and Spanish called Chiriguanos (a pejorative name).
 The Guaraní were raiding Spanish and Indian settlements in the Andes.
 The expedition was a failure and Toledo nearly died of an illness, probably malaria.

 In 1579 Francis Drake was ravaging the coast of Peru.
 Toledo sent a fleet of ships after the Englishman but failed to capture Drake and his galleon the Golden Hind who then went on to capture the treasure galleon Nuestra Señora de la Concepción.
 Afterwards Toledo subsequently built fortifications on the coast for protection against pirates and also established la Armada del Mar del Sur (the Southern Fleet) under Pedro Sarmiento de Gamboa in the port of El Callao.

 He built bridges and improved the safety of travel in the viceroyalty.
 The first coins minted for Peru (and indeed for South America) appeared between 1568 and 1570.
 The silver from mines at Potosí circulated around the world.